kuldeepsinhraj/COSMIC/README.md

 ## Overview

 The CO₂ER database is a publicly available repository of computed molecular properties and simulation-ready inputs for the study of organic solvents in electrochemical CO₂ reduction (CO₂ER).
-The data spans quantum chemical (DFT), thermodynamic (COSMO-RS), and classical molecular dynamics (MD) calculations and covers solvents from 11 chemical families.
+The data spans quantum chemical (DFT), thermodynamic (COSMO-RS), and classical molecular dynamics (MD) calculations and covers solvents from 11 chemical classes.

-This resource includes DFT-optimized structures, binding energies, electronic descriptors (HOMO, LUMO, IP, EA), MD-derived solvation structure and diffusion data, and COSMO-RS-predicted properties such as CO₂ solubility and viscosity.
-It is intended to support high-throughput screening, simulation, and machine learning model development for CO₂ER electrolyte design.
+The dataset includes DFT-optimized geometries (in XYZ format) and a range of DFT-computed properties such as binding energies, partial atomic charges, polarizabilities, ionization potentials, electron affinities, and HOMO–LUMO energies.
+It also contains MD-derived properties like radial distribution functions, coordination numbers, and diffusion coefficients, as well as COSMO-RS-predicted properties such as CO₂ solubility, viscosity, and more.
+This resource is designed to support high-throughput screening, molecular simulation, and machine learning model development for CO₂ER electrolyte discovery.

 ---

 ## COSMO-RS

 ### Pure_solvent_properties_data.csv
 Contains 24 solvent properties predicted using COSMO-RS, including melting point, flash point, viscosity, van der Waals volume, polarity, and more.
-These properties are useful for assessing solvent stability and CO₂ compatibility.

 ### Solubility_co2.csv
 Estimated solubility of CO₂ in pure organic solvents, as predicted by COSMO-RS.
-Data is critical for evaluating the absorption potential of solvents in CO₂ER.

 ### Cosmo_files
 DFT-derived COSMO files used as input for COSMO-RS simulations.
-Prepared using Gaussian via MISPR workflows.
+Prepared using DFT Gaussian calculation via MISPR workflows.

 ---

 ## Classical Molecular Dynamics

 ### Coordination_Numbers (CN)
-Raw CSV files with coordination numbers between CO₂ (carbon atom) and surrounding electrolyte components including solvent, salt cation (TBA⁺), and anion (BF₄⁻).
+Raw CSV files with coordination numbers between CO₂ (carbon atom) and surrounding electrolyte solvent.

 ### Diffusion
 CSV files reporting the diffusion coefficients of each species (TBA⁺, BF₄⁻, solvent, CO₂) in electrolyte systems with 0.1 M [TBA⁺][BF₄⁻] and 0.1 M CO₂.
 Includes standard deviations and R² values.

 ### Force_Fields
-OPLS-AA-compatible JSON force field files for each solvent.
-These are required for running classical MD simulations.
+json files containing the solvent force field parameters (OPLS/AA) used to run the MD simulations.

 ### MD_Data_files
-LAMMPS-compatible `.data` files describing initial atomic positions, atom types, and topology for electrolyte systems.
+LAMMPS-compatible data files describing initial atomic positions, atom types, and topology for electrolyte systems.

 ### MD_templates
-Reusable LAMMPS input scripts for various simulation stages: energy minimization, NPT/NVT equilibration, melting, quenching, and production.
+LAMMPS template files used to run the following MD steps: energy minimization, NPT equilibration, melting and quenching, and NVT production.

 ### Radial_Distribution_Functions (RDF)
 CSV files containing RDF data between CO₂ atoms (C and O) and the center of mass of TBA⁺, BF₄⁻, and solvent molecules.
 Useful for analyzing solvation shell structure.